Covid-19 Update for state food programs in Kansas:

 Community Resources

 The Department for Children & Families (DCF) has applications available for the Supplemental Nutrition Assistance Program (SNAP) - formerly known as food stamps.
-You can assess your eligibility and apply for benefits here.
+You can assess your eligibility and apply for benefits on this website.

 Jubilee Cafe provides breakfast for in-need community members in a restaurant-style environment.